irfxnpatell/irfxnpatell/README.md

 ## About Me

 I'm a passionate Full Stack Developer focused on building scalable and efficient web applications.

-Perfect 👍 thanks for clarifying!
-Since you prefer **front-end** but also enjoy **full stack development**, I’ll adjust your points to reflect that clearly.

 ---

 ✨ About me